Inductive Matrix Completion and Root-MUSIC-Based Channel Estimation for Intelligent Reflecting Surface (IRS)-Aided Hybrid MIMO Systems: System Model

 \section{System Model}

-As illustrated in Fig. \ref{figsm}, we consider a point-to-point MIMO system equipped with hybrid {transceivers aided by a fully passive IRS}.
+As illustrated in Fig. \ref{figsm}, we consider a point-to-point MIMO system equipped with hybrid transceivers\footnote{The proposed solutions can also be directly applied to fully digital systems which can be regarded as a special case of the hybrid systems when each antenna is equipped with a dedicated RF chain.} aided by a fully passive IRS.
 The transmitter, receiver, and IRS employ ULAs with $K$, $M$ and $N$ array elements, respectively\footnote{The techniques proposed by this work can be extended to multiple-user systems with ULA and UPA applied at the transmitter, receiver and IRS.
 In Section \ref{ExtUPAIRS} we will discuss the treatment for UPA at the IRS.}.
 There are $Q_t\le K$ and $Q_r\le M$ RF chains at the transmitter and receiver, respectively.
 Fully connected phase shifter networks are assumed for the transmitter and receiver but the techniques can also be easily extended to other hybrid transceivers \cite{masood2021low}.
 The direct channel between the transmitter and receiver is assumed to be blocked for simplicity, but there exist many viable solutions \cite{lee2016channel,hu2018matrix,vlachos2018massive,masood2021low, liu2022lowrank} to estimate it.

-The channel between the transmitter and the IRS is geometrically modeled as \cite{he2021channel,ardah2021trice}
+The channel between the transmitter and the IRS is geometrically modeled as \cite{he2021channel,ardah2021trice,zhou2022channel,schroeder2022two},

 where $\theta_{I,l}$, $ \phi_{T,l}$ and $\gamma_{F,l}$ represent the AoA at the IRS, the AoD at the transmitter and the complex path gain for the $l$-th path, respectively, and $L_F$ denotes the total number of paths between the transmitter and IRS.
 Furthermore, $\mb A_I (\bm \theta_I)$, $\mb A_T(\bm \phi_T)$ and $\mb \Gamma_F$ denote the IRS array response matrix, transmitter array response matrix, and diagonal path gain matrix, respectively.
 Similarly, the channel between the IRS and the receiver is modeled as